stla/jackR/README.md

 variables (the `n` argument), and an integer partition (the `lambda` argument); the Jack polynomial has a parameter in addition, the `alpha` argument, a number called the *Jack parameter*.

+Actually there are four possible Jack polynomials for a given Jack parameter and a given integer partition: the $J$-polynomial, the
+$P$-polynomial, the $Q$-polynomial and the $C$-polynomial.
+You can
+specify which one you want with the `which` argument, which is set to `"J"` by default.
+These four polynomials differ only by a constant factor.

 To get a Jack polynomial with `JackPol`, you have to supply the Jack parameter as a `bigq` rational number or as a character string